Nonparametric Distribution Regression Re-calibration: Calibration vs. Sharpness Principle

 We define \emph{lack of sharpness} as the conditional mutual information (Definition \ref{def:conditional_mutual_information}) between the target and the feature given the prediction.
 That is, the amount of information the feature carries about the target, beyond what is already captured by the prediction.
 For a perfectly sharp model $I(Y; X| Q) = 0$, i.e., the feature and the target are conditionally independent given the prediction.

-Lack of sharpness quantifies the excess entropy of the \emph{target} that the model does not even attempt to capture, even though it could, in principle, be modeled from the features.
+Lack of sharpness\footnote{Note that $0 \leq I(Y;X|Q) \leq I(I;X)$.
+Because $I(Y;X|Q)$ quantifies the \emph{lack} of sharpness, it is a negatively oriented metric; thus, a lower value indicates a sharper model.} quantifies the excess entropy of the \emph{target} that the model does not even attempt to capture, even though it could, in principle, be modeled from the features.
 A sharp model is often associated with low entropy predictions (e.g. narrow confidence intervals in the real-valued setting).
 In this formalism, however, this is only a consequence, not the primary definition of sharpness.
 Narrower confidence intervals arise only from the combination of increased sharpness and accurate uncertainty representation, i.e., low calibration error.
 Consequently, sharpness only \emph{enables} predictions to be more certain.

+Our mutual information based notion of sharpness coincides with the so-called \emph{grouping loss} $\E{\Div{\PP_{Y|X}}{\PP_{Y|Q}}}$ introduced by \citet{kull2015grouping}.
+See \cref{ax:grouping_loss} for a direct comparison, where we also establish a formal presentation of the sharpness calibration paradigm conjectured by \citet{Gneiting_sharpness_principle}.

-By \emph{calibration error} quantified by the fist term of~(\ref{eq:calibration_sharpness_score_decomposition}), we refer to auto-calibration, which is calibration in the strong sense of Section~\ref{sec:auto_cal}).
+By \emph{calibration error} quantified by the first term of~(\ref{eq:calibration_sharpness_score_decomposition}), we refer to auto-calibration, which is calibration in the strong sense of Section~\ref{sec:auto_cal}.
 In other words, when the features are assumed to be \emph{hidden}, the realization of the target corresponding to a \emph{given prediction} is distributed identically to a synthetic sample drawn from that prediction, reflecting our general expectation on the behavior of a reliable uncertainty estimate.

 The first two terms of \cref{eq:calibration_sharpness_score_decomposition} are nonnegative by definition, and are both $0$ for the perfect model $Q = \PP_{Y|X}$.
 The divergence from perfect predictions, i.e., $\E{\Div{\PP_{Y|X}}{Q}}$ can be manifested in arbitrary combinations of the first two terms.
 It follows that the same expected score may result from either a well-calibrated model or a sharp yet unreliable one.